-The hero or heroes have run up against an enemy.
-It's time to do battle, just the heroes, and... a villainous vehicle?
+The someone or something has run up against an enemy.
+It's time to do battle, just the heroes, and... a vehicle?

 When this appears, there's usually three ways it'll play out: